UK Pension Transfer to New Zealand - The Definitive Guide

 - Whatever you decide, there will be advantages and disadvantages, and in many cases, it’s a significant financial decision.
 For this reason, it’s important to consider taking expert financial and tax advice.

-- The UK has extensive protection for consumers ranging from requiring financial advisers to hold insurance to reimburse clients where they have erred and the error has caused financial loss, to the Financial Services Compensation Scheme which offers cover of up to £85,000 per investment or 100% of any annuity instalments if a provider goes bankrupt and the Pension Protection Fund which offers very significant protection to members of defined benefit schemes whose employer has ceased trading and there are insufficient assets in the pension fund to meet everyone’s accrued entitlement.
-New Zealand currently has no schemes or requirement for advisers to hold insurance (although a deposit guarantee scheme has been mooted by the current government)
+- The UK has extensive protection for consumers ranging from requiring financial advisers to hold insurance to reimburse clients where they have erred and the error has caused financial loss, to the Financial Services Compensation Scheme which offers cover of up to £85,000 per investment or 100% of any annuity instalments if a provider goes bankrupt, and the Pension Protection Fund which offers very significant protection to members of defined benefit schemes whose employer has ceased trading and there are insufficient assets in the pension fund to meet everyone’s accrued entitlement.
+The UK also offers access to two ombudsman services, who can make financial awards and even order a pension scheme to reinstate your benefits if their due diligence is deemed inadequate and you are scammed out of your pension fund.
+New Zealand currently has few protections.

 |